iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Projected Subgradient Method Convergence Proof.md

 \end{aligned}
 $$

-In the next phase, we try a sequence of $\eta_t$ that allows to to invoke the telescoping series (make the terms into the same form but paramaterized differently).
-This allows use to sum up weight sum of the left handside and the RHS will be expression interms of some type of error terms.
+In the next phase, we try a sequence of $\eta_t$ that allows to to invoke the telescoping series (make the terms into the same form but parameterized differently).
+This allows use to sum up weight sum of the left hand side and the RHS will be expression in terms of some type of error terms.
 The approach after will invoke convexity of $f$ on the weight sum similar to before.
-More specifically we consider the sequence $\eta_t = 2/(\alpha(t + 1))$, and we multiple both hande of the inequality by $t$, obtaining:
+More specifically we consider the sequence $\eta_t = 2/(\alpha(t + 1))$, and we multiple both hand of the inequality by $t$, obtaining:

 $$
 \begin{aligned}